coderazzi/aws_codeartifact_maven/README.md

 ## Versions
 * Version 4.0.0 : 23rd Aug 2024: Support multiple repositories at once
+* Version 3.3.2 : 16th Nov 2024: Revert partially changes in version 3.3.1, MFA and reload
+*                 of profiles / maven server ids not working on 3.3.1
 * Version 3.3.1 : 14th Nov 2024: Make plugin compatible with latest IDE version (2024.3).
                   It solves an exception requesting that Access is allowed from write thread only
 * Version 3.3.0 : 03rd May 2024: Make plugin compatible with latest IDE version (2024.1)